simantalahkar/Atomistic-modeling-vitreous-silica_composite-failure-modeling/Atomistic_modelling/Readme.txt

 Lammps scripts created restart files that are also included and can be used to restart the system from previous run.
 There has to be a dump directory for running the lammps scripts to store the output images and atom coordinates from the run (as coded in the included scripts).

 Some results are also included.
-Some initial results have been committed here from the latest project.
+Some initial results have been committed here from the LATEST PROJECT on VITREOUS SILICA.
 It will be updated progressively.